 Keto vs Paleo, Mediterranean, and More: Which Diet Is Scientifically Best for You?

-Analyzing physiological mechanisms, clinical evidence, and long-term sustainability.
+An educational comparison of physiological mechanisms, evidence, and long-term sustainability.

-In the landscape of modern nutrition, patients are often overwhelmed by conflicting protocols promising rapid weight loss and metabolic health.
-As a clinician, I frequently encounter the question: “Which diet is actually the best?”
-The answer is rarely a simple one-size-fits-all solution.
-To make an informed decision, we must move beyond marketing hype and analyze the physiological mechanisms, clinical evidence, and long-term sustainability of the most popular dietary interventions.
+In the landscape of modern nutrition, people comparing diet options are often overwhelmed by conflicting protocols promising rapid weight loss and metabolic health.
+A common question — “Which diet is actually the best?” — rarely has a single one-size-fits-all answer.
+To make an informed decision, it helps to move beyond marketing claims and look at the physiological mechanisms, evidence base, and long-term sustainability of the most popular dietary approaches.

-This article provides a rigorous comparison of keto vs paleo, along with the Mediterranean, general low-carb, and carnivore approaches.
-By examining macronutrient ratios, metabolic impacts, and safety profiles, we will determine which approach aligns with specific health goals, such as glycemic control, cardiovascular health, or fat loss.
+This educational comparison covers keto vs. paleo, along with the Mediterranean, general low-carb, and carnivore approaches.
+By examining macronutrient ratios, metabolic effects, and safety considerations, this guide helps readers understand which approach may align with specific health goals such as blood sugar management, cardiovascular health, or fat loss.

-Before comparing keto vs paleo or other variations, we must establish the clinical definitions of these dietary protocols.
-Confusion often arises because these diets share overlapping features—specifically the restriction of processed foods and refined sugars—yet their metabolic goals differ significantly.
+Before comparing keto vs. paleo or other variations, it helps to establish clear definitions of each dietary approach.
+Confusion often arises because these diets share overlapping features — specifically the restriction of processed foods and refined sugars — yet their metabolic goals differ significantly.

-The ketogenic diet is a high-fat, moderate-protein, and very low-carbohydrate nutritional intervention.
+The ketogenic diet is a high-fat, moderate-protein, and very low-carbohydrate nutritional approach.
 It was originally developed in the 1920s to treat refractory epilepsy.

 - Mechanism: The primary goal is to induce a state of nutritional ketosis.
 By restricting carbohydrates to below 50g per day (approximately 5–10% of total energy), the body depletes glycogen stores and shifts from glucose oxidation to fatty acid oxidation and ketone body production (acetoacetate, beta-hydroxybutyrate, acetone).